 The Compact Muon Solenoid (CMS) is a 14 kiloton detector designed to search for new physics at an unprecedented distance scale of 10-19 m at the CERN Large Hadron Collider (LHC).
 The detector consists of 220 square meters of silicon pixels and strips (80 million channels) for precision charged particle tracking, 75k lead-tungsten crystals for precision electron and photon measurements, a highly segmented 1000-ton brass hadron-calorimeter plus a quartz-fiber forward calorimeter to measure jets from quark and gluon scattering and energy balance, all surrounded by precision muon chambers embedded in the return yoke of the magnet.
 Overall, the detector features nearly complete solid-angle coverage and can precisely measure electrons, photons, muons, jets and missing energy over a large range of particle energies.
 These broad capabilities of the CMS detector allow the exploration of electroweak symmetry breaking and will enable the potential discovery of physics beyond the Standard Model.

 The CMS trigger and data acquisition systems are responsible for ensuring that physics-enriched data samples with potentially interesting events are recorded with high efficiency and good quality.
 The experiment has a two-level trigger system, unlike most other hadron collider experiments that have more traditional three-level systems.
 The first physical level is hardware-based and is called the “Level-1 Trigger” (L1) while the second physical level is software-based and is called the “High-Level Trigger” (HLT).
 L1 uses information from the calorimeters and muon detectors and is designed to select, in less than 1 ms, the most interesting events starting from a total input (collision) rate of about 40 MHz.
-The HLT processor farm further decreases the event rate from around 100 kHz to around 300 Hz, before data storage.
+The HLT processor farm further decreases the event rate from around 100 kHz to around 400 Hz, before data storage.
 The trigger system, therefore, has to provide a high selectivity of ~10-5 with respect to the active LHC bunch crossings while ensuring that the ability to select rare, exotic events is preserved.
-Boston University is playing a leading role in the coordination of the CMS Trigger effort with Bose serving as the CMS Deputy Trigger Coordinator.
+Boston University is playing a leading role in the coordination of the CMS Trigger effort with Bose serving as the CMS Trigger Coordinator.
 Group members were involved in the design and commissioning of the CMS HLT and continue to spearhead the effort.
-Many of the BU personnel resident at CERN serve as HLT on-call experts (Avetisyan, Fantasia and Sperka).
+Many of the BU personnel resident at CERN served as HLT on-call experts during the first LHC Run (Avetisyan, Fantasia and Sperka).